0xJeff1/inception42/README.md

  the purpose of the container is to run a single process,if not the whole container become useless.

 #### docker engine architecture
+there is that docker daemon that play the role of connecting between the kernel and the container